-Attribute Required Description scope no Section 4.3.4, " <ui:keyboardhandler>"</ui:keyboardhandler> widgetId no Id of Widget that is target of event produced by keyboard handler.
+Attribute Required Description scope no Section 4.3.4, " <ui:keyboardhandler>"</ui:keyboardhandler> widgetId no Id of Widget that is target of event produced by keyboard handler. eventId no Id of event that should be sent to target widget. eventParam no Event parameters updateRegions no Enumerates the regions of markup to be updated in this

-Attribute Required Description eventId no Id of event that should be sent to target widget. eventParam no Event parameters updateRegions no Enumerates the regions of markup to be updated in this widget scope.
+Attribute Required Description widget scope.
 Please see <ui:updateregion> for details.</ui:updateregion> globalUpdateRegions no Enumerates the regions of markup to be updated globally.
 Please see <ui:updateregion> for details.</ui:updateregion> keyCode no Keycode to which the event must be triggered.
 13 means enter.
 Either keyCode or key must be specified, but not both. key no Key, to which the event must be triggered.
 Key is specified as a certain 'alias'.
-The alias may be an ASCII character or a digit (this will denote the corresponding key on a US keyboard), a space (' '), or one of the following: 'return', 'escape', 'backspace', 'tab', 'shift', 'control', 'space', 'f1', 'f2',, 'f12'.
+The alias may be an ASCII character or a digit (this will denote the corresponding key on a US keyboard), a space (' '), or one of the following: 'return', 'escape', 'backspace', 'tab', 'shift', 'control', 'space', 'f1', 'f2',, 'f12'. keyCombo no Key combination, which should trigger the event.
+It can is specified with key aliases separated with "+" signs.
+For example "ctrl+alt+f1", "alt+r" etc.

-''' <!-- F2 listener that sends event 'add' to context widget upon activation --> <ui:eventKeyboardHandler eventId="add" key="f2" widgetId="${widgetId}"/> '''
+''' <!-- F2 listemer that sends event 'add' to context widget upon activation --> <ui:eventKeyboardHandler eventId="add" key="f2" widgetId="${widgetId}"/> '''